 Doro will also continually work with its management of personal information and GDPR and will, as a necessity, update our homepage and provide more information about our continued work.
 Please return to our homepage regularly to keep yourself updated.

 As Doro’s customer, you can easily request and be provided with material that informs about all management we conduct regarding your personal information, including who we share the information with.
 You can also request that we correct your information, complete it or erase it, or even provide it to someone else (data portability).
-If you wish to request any of the above, please use this form to request information and this form to request transfer, deletion, correction or restriction.
+If you wish to request any of the above, please contact us at firstname.lastname@example.org.

 Doro may deny a repetitive request, one that compromises another’s personal privacy or that violates any laws.